scikit-activeml/annotlib/docs/overview.rst

 annotators are required to be available, but there is a lack of data sets offering this option.
 As a result, recently published active learning strategies are evaluated on simulated annotators.
 The used simulation techniques are diverse :cite:`mherde:Calma2017`.
-Our developed *annotlib* represents a Python library of these techniques and implements additional methods, which simulate realistic characteristics of uncertain annotators.
+*annotlib* represents a Python library of these techniques and implements additional methods, which simulate realistic characteristics of uncertain annotators.

-This way, we establish a library simplifying and standardising the evaluation of active learning strategies coping with uncertain annotators.
+This library simplifies and standardises the evaluation of active learning strategies coping with uncertain annotators.

 Pool-based Active Learning Cycle with Multiple Annotators
 ---------------------------------------------------------
-Pool-based active learning with multiple annotators is a cyclic process and illustrated by :numref:`al-cycle`.
+Pool-based active learning with multiple annotators is a cyclic process, as illustrated in :numref:`al-cycle`.
-The data of the classification problem is divided into two pools.
+The existing data is divided into two pools: the unlabelled and the labelled pool.
-The unlabelled pool consists of samples being not labelled yet, whereas the labelled pool comprises samples for which at least one annotator provided a class label.
+The unlabelled pool consists of samples that have not bee labelled yet, whereas the labelled pool comprises samples for which at least one annotator provided a class label.
 The classifier is trained on the samples of the labelled pool.
 In the initial phase of active learning, there are very few or even zero labelled samples, so that the vast majority of samples are unlabelled.
-By repeating the active-learning cycle, the number of labelled samples respectively the size of the classifier's training set increases.
+In each active-learning cycle, the number of labelled samples, respectively, the size of the classifier's training set, increases.

 The active learning cycle is a sequential process.
-At the start of each cycle, a sample to be labelled must be selected.
+At the start of each cycle, a sample is selected for labelling.
-This sample can be either selected from the unlabelled pool or from the labelled pool.
+This sample can be selected either from the unlabelled pool or from the labelled pool.
-In the latter case, the sample is relabelled.
-As a result, samples can have multiple labels.
+In the latter case, the sample is relabelled which results in samples can have multiple labels.
 Next to the selection of the sample, corresponding annotator(s) must be also determined.
 Each selected annotator provides a class label for the sample to be labelled.
 The selection of a sample and annotator(s) is executed by a so-called selection strategy.